 If you have a disability or you have problems getting around, your home may need adapting to meet your needs.

-We will make suitable changes to your home to make it easier for you to live in.
+We'll make suitable changes to your home to make it easier for you to live in.

 They can range from simple things such as grab rails to help you out of the bath, to ramps to your front door and showers that are the same level as the floor to make them easier to get in and out of.
 Aids and adaptations could even include larger changes such as a stairlift.